Choosing The Right Projector for the Outdoor Settings

 Another important question that we often get asked is the image size.
 How big of an image can I produce with a given projector while maintaining high resolution and overall quality.
 This is not often listed when we are searching for projector in amazon for instance or a manufacturer website.
 This is because there are so many factors involved in arriving to this answer.
 We like to use this calculator made available by the folks at Projector Central. http://www.projectorcentral.com/JVC-LX-FH50-projection-calculator-pro.htm

 Here you can specify your projector brand and model and you can a great way to figure out not only the image size but related stats which are equally critical such as recommended seating and throw distance.

 Purchasing a high quality projector can be good purchase for your family.
 But as you can see the projectors that can be used outside to produce an amazing image on a large screen is an investment that will most likely cost over a thousand dollars.
 Unless you plan to use it on a regular basis it may or may not make sense for you, especially if you add a cost of high quality screen, speakers, and the cabling.

-Here at Outdoor Cinema Events we specialize in providing high quality projectors, screen, speakers, Blue-Rays with all the cabling you need, delivered and setup for $200.
-And did I mention the pop-corn machine is on us.
-By the you get to use the equipment anytime over the weekend.
+Here at Outdoor Cinema Events we specialize in providing high quality projectors, screens, speakers, Blue-Ray players with all the cabling you need, including adapters you can use to connect your smart devices and stream your favorite content, delivered and setup for $200.
+You get to use the equipment anytime over the weekend.
 Friday and Saturday night for example.